 Normally, an Amazon Prime subscription would set you back $99 annually if you buy the whole year up front, or $12.99 per month if you want to get billed every 30 days ($155.88 annually).
-With a student discount though, you can cut that price in half to just $6.49 per month or $59 per year.
+With a student discount, you can cut that price in half to just $6.49 per month or $59 per year.

 Apple music offers a 50% discount to any students who sign up through their school-issued email address, bringing the monthly cost of $9.99 per month down to just $4.99.

 And although this is by no means an expensive option, considering that the new Spotify/Hulu combo deal is the same price and offers the benefit of getting a whole library of TV/movies to watch each month, we’d recommend going that route instead.
-Plus unlike Apple Music which is locked to the Apple ecosystem of devices, Spotify and Hulu stream to just about any device you can think of.
+Plus unlike Apple Music, which is locked to the Apple ecosystem of devices, Spotify and Hulu stream to just about any device you can think of.

 Netflix is another streaming service that doesn’t care to participate in the whole “students stream cheap” thing, and doesn’t offer any sort of discount for those with a .edu email address.
-Right now the cheapest plan the company features is $7.99 a month, which gives you streaming access on one device but doesn’t even offer the option to stream in HD.
-In our opinion this essentially makes that plan useless, because who out there really wants to watch gorgeously shot documentaries like Planet Earth in freaking 480p?.
+Right now the cheapest plan the company offers is $7.99 a month, which gives you streaming access on one device but doesn’t even offer the option to stream in HD.
+In our opinion this essentially makes that plan useless, because who really wants to watch gorgeously shot documentaries like Planet Earth in 480p?.

-So if you want HD access you’ll have to go one more tier up to the $10.99 a month plan, and the company also offers another bump to the UHD/4K plan for $13.99 a month if you happen to have a TV that features that resolution.
+If you want HD access you’ll have to go one more tier up to the $10.99 a month plan, and the company also offers another bump to the UHD/4K plan for $13.99 a month if you happen to have a TV that features that resolution.

 According to a relatively old blog post that surfaced back in 2013, supposedly both students and teachers can get a full year of free access to the Hotspot Shield VPN service as long as they sign up for an account using their .edu email address.

 HMA! offers a whopping discount of 10% off for students, which may not sound like a lot, but that’s probably because it isn’t.
-When applied to the annual plans you’re only saving about $0.70 cents a month, which is technically enough for a few extra packets of ramen, but nothing really worth writing home about if we’re being blunt.
+When applied to the annual plan you’re only saving about $0.70 cents a month, which is enough for a few extra packets of ramen, but nothing really worth writing home about if we’re being blunt.